LordMike/MBW.Utilities.ManagedSqlite/README.md

     Sqlite3Row row = rows.First();
     object data = rows.ColumnData[0];

+    // Using the SQL package also provides a TryGetValueByName(), this package also tries to detect row-id substitutes row.TryGetValueByName("Id", out var myId); // This actually reads the row id behind the scenes, if Id is an Integer Primary Key

     // Try casting it to a specific type (you must know the C# type) row.TryGetOrdinal<int>(0, out int myInteger);
 }